nf-core/modules/README.md

 The DSLv2 features for Nextflow are new for everyone and not just beginners.
 We discussed some terminology terms to discuss things related to modules & subworkflows more appropriately:

-* *Module*: An "atomic" module (one thing), e.g. a reusable process from an old pipeline that can be used between different pipelines
+* *Module*: A `process`that can be used between different pipelines, which is atomic (i.e. can/should not be divided further).
-* *Subworkflow*: A combined set of modules, that do e.g. preprocessing for a much bigger pipeline.
-A good example could be a QC subworkflow for FastQ input, that could be (re-) used across multiple pipelines
+* *Subworkflow*: A combined set of modules, that combine a logical step in a pipeline using multiple modules together.
+Example: A preprocessing subworkflow for FastQ input, that could be (re-) used across multiple pipelines to QC input FastQ files.
 * *Workflow*: What DSLv1 users would consider a pipeline, e.g. from input to potentially complex output.
 Can either consist of individual modules, a large monolithic script as in DSLv1 or a combination of subworkflows (or any combination of these three).

 ## Organization of repository